Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Consequences

-This pattern has a big disadvantge, since it force the `fabricate` method of the class DeviceAdapterManager to be updated every time there is a new device adapter class responsible for deal with a new device.
-However, there was few solutions to solve this problem, since the device adapters classes are created dynamically and the factory class needs to know the classes to be created.
+This pattern has a big disadvantage, since it forces the `fabricate` method of the class `DeviceAdapterManager` to be updated every time there is a new device adapter class responsible for deal with a new device.
+However, there aren't many alternatives to solve this problem, since the device adapter classes are created dynamically and the factory class needs to know the classes to be created.

 The `Builder` pattern could be used to minimize the changes needed to be done since it would be possible to reuse the communication protocol or the device model.
-However, we would still not run from the bad switch case.
+However, we would still not avoid the bad switch case.

 Despite that, there is a solution that can be further explored to solve this problem consisting on metaprograming to determine what DeviceAdapter classes could be feasible to be created from the configuration details received from the client.